Campylobacter coli

-Campylobacter coli is a Gram-negative, microaerophilic, non-endospore-forming, S-shaped bacterial species within genus Campylobacter.
-In humans, it C. coli can cause campylobacteriosis, a diarrhoeal disease which is the most frequently reported foodborne illness in the European Union.
+Campylobacter coli is a Gram-negative, microaerophilic, non-endospore-forming, S-shaped bacterial species within the genus Campylobacter.
+In humans, C. coli can cause campylobacteriosis, a diarrhoeal disease which is the most frequently reported foodborne illness in the European Union.
 C. coli grows slowly with an optimum temperature of 42 °C. When exposed to air for long periods, they become spherical or coccoid shaped.

 History

-In the year 1886, Theodor Escherich established that spiral form bacteria were noted in the stool specimen and large intestinal mucous of neonates (an infant less than 4 weeks), and kittens.
-However, it was not until 1957, as widely spread as the bacteria were, Campylobacter was still not implicated in the human diarrhea.
-Further to this, in 1973, Campylobacter was proposed as a novel genus.
+In 1886, Theodor Escherich established that spiral form bacteria were noted in the stool specimen and large intestinal mucus of neonates (an infant less than 4 weeks), and kittens.
+However, despite the widespread presence of these bacteria, Campylobacter was not implicated in human diarrhea until 1957.
+Later, in 1973, it was formally proposed as a novel genus.

 Pathogenicity and transmission

 Campylobacter coli are thought to be mainly transmitted to humans via handling and eating raw or undercooked meat or other contaminated food products, but due to their broad natural reservoir, they can also be transmitted via soil and water.
 Other known sources of Campylobacter infections include food products, such as unpasteurised milk and contaminated fresh produce.
-The infectious dose of Campylobacter ranges between 1000–10,000, but even 500–800 colony forming units (CFU) has also been reported to cause disease.
+The infectious dose of Campylobacter ranges between 1000 and 10,000, but even 500–800 colony forming units (CFU) has also been reported to cause disease.
 The bacteria can also be transmitted to humans via direct contact with infected animals.
-Usually the incubation time after ingestion ranges between 24–72 hours, but incubation times up to a week have been reported.
+Usually the incubation time after ingestion ranges between 24 and 72 hours, but incubation times up to a week have been reported.
 The adhesion to eukaryotic cells is mediated by several proteins, including the Campylobacter adhesion to fibronectin protein (CadF), which binds specifically to fibronectin in the cell membrane.